HalluCodeDetector/HalluCodeDetector/README.md

-# TestSyncer
+# HalluCodeDetector
-Here is the relevant code and data for TestSyncer.
-Data in master branch.
+Here is the relevant code and data for HalluCodeDetector.

 ## AnalysisTool
 This project is used to analyze Change Types and extract Dependency Contexts and Caller Contexts to build prompt.
 In AnalysisTool\src\main\java\experiment\Usage.java, there is a specific example demonstrating how to use this project for prompt construction.
 You can run AnalysisTool\src\main\java\experiment\MakePrompt.java to experiment.<br /><br />